 However, sometimes, even with pin management, these boards go nowhere.
 In the last month, I’ve deleted about 7 boards that essentially had 0 re-pins and will likely delete a few more stragglers.
 I want to minimize the number of work I do and focus on boards that are doing well.

 Pinterest rewards good boards, the data proves it.
 I don’t know the algorithms behind it but it certainly seems that pin and board management is key in order for your boards to be considered good.

-Now, that’s great an all but what about if all your pins aren’t performing well?
+Now, that’s great and all but what about if your pins aren’t performing well?
 It’s important to remember that Pinterest is a visual medium above all else.
 People won’t click on things that aren’t appealing so you’ve got to get your design hat on!

 Tip #4 – Design quality pins and try again if you fail